gregorvilkner/VibeCon-SMIP---How-to-Vibe-Code-on-ThinkIQ/docs/WORKFLOW.md

 > Create a browser script I can copy into the SMIP.

-That's the literal prompt that produced `___SMIP_SAAS_SIDE___/Sample Scripts/unit_converter.html` from `PAGES/02_unit_converter/`.
+That's the literal prompt that produced `___SMIP_SAAS_SIDE___/Sample Scripts/unit_converter.html` from a localhost `PAGES/02_unit_converter/` Vue page that lived in this repo when these docs were written — since deleted to leave the round-trip as an exercise (see the meta note below).
 The LLM does the templated substitution, drops the Vue CDN tag, scopes the CSS, emits the right Joomla/PHP preamble — all from context.
 The conversion is largely mechanical because both sides are already Vue + GraphQL.

 Then ship it: